EkType/Mukta/README.md

 4. Type the following commands in the Command prompt window.
 Make sure that the AFDKO directory is included in your path.

-`tx -t1 EkMukta-Regular.ttf > EkMukta-Regular.pfa`

-This will convert the `.ttf`  font to a `.pfa` font.

 Use `maketof -h` to view the options available to you; choose the options you want as per your needs.
 We generally use
-`makeotf -f EkMukta-Regular.pfa -o EkMukta-Regular.otf -r -S -shw -ga -gs -rev`

-to generate the release version of the font.
+`makeotf -f EkMukta-Regular-fl.ttf -o EkMukta-Regular.ttf -r -S -rev` to generate the release version of the font.

 ### Branches and Pull Requests